idiap/facereclib/docs/installation.rst

 Using Bob at Idiap
 ''''''''''''''''''

-At Idiap, you can use the latest version of Bob_ by changing the ``prefixes`` to **/idiap/group/torch5spro/nightlies/last/install/linux-x86_64-release**.
+At Idiap, you can use the latest version 1.2.1 of Bob_, which is installed globally.
-By default, the version 1.2.0 from **/idiap/group/torch5spro/releases/bob-1.2.0/install/linux-x86_64-release** is used.

 Of course, you can also use your own private copy of Bob_, just set the right ``prefixes``.

 Usually, all possible database satellite packages (called ``xbob.db.[...]``) are automatically downloaded from PyPI_.